 Jeonju is a centre for a lot of traditional Korean food such as Jeonju bibimbap.
 The Jeonju style makes use of locally grown fresh vegetables to add both colour and unique flavours to this well known Korean dish.

 If you are interested in Korean history, Gyeongju is an essential city to visit when exploring Korea.
 Previously known as Seorabeol (서라벌) it is the former capital city of the Korean Silla Dynasty (57 BC-935 AD).
-Naturally there is plenty of Korean history and culture to be seen in Gyeongju.
-Much of the rich historical heritage has been preserved in a setting that can be described as a ‘museum without walls’.
+Naturally you can see plenty of Korean history and culture in Gyeongju.
+A ‘museum without walls’ preserves the rich historical heritage.
 Here you will see countless ruins, tombs, and temples set among some beautiful traditional architecture and rolling hills.
-The palace ruins and what is said to be east Asia’s oldest astronomical observatory are must sees.
+Must-sees include the palace ruins and east Asia’s oldest astronomical observatory.

-For a change of pace Gyeongju also is the site of a large amusement park known as Gyeongju World.
+For a change of pace, you can visit the amusement park, Gyeongju World.
 You can expect a great day out for all the family as well as some particularly spectacular roller coasters featured in the ‘X-Zone’ for thrill seekers.

-Tongyeong is a popular destination for many Koreans.
-It is a port and seaside city.
+A popular destination for many Koreans, it’s a port and seaside city.
 You can easily access the area by bus and car from all the major cities.
 From Daegu it takes roughly 2 hours and from Gwangju and Busan it is an even shorter trip.
 Once there, it helps to have a car to get around but you can get around without trouble via the intercity bus.

 Like Jeju there is much natural beauty to see in Tongyeong.
-It is part of the Hallyeohaesang National Park with many spectacular sites that can be explored via various interesting methods.
+It is part of the Hallyeohaesang National Park with many spectacular sites.
 As well as many scenic passenger boat tours, Tongyeong also boasts Korea’s longest cable car route.
 You can take in stunning views as you ascend Mireuk Mountain.
 These are two of the excellent ways to enjoy the beautiful scenery of the area.

 The above locations and many more make exploring Korea a thrilling and unique experience.
-Whenever you have the time it is worth taking a look what there is to see throughout the country.
+While living and studying in Korea with Go!
+Go!
+Hanguk, it is worth taking a look at what there is to see throughout the country.